 With that said, let’s take a look at my latest purchase.

-Exxon Mobile Corporation explores for and produces crude oil and natural gas across multiple countries, including the United States, Canada, and Europe.
+Exxon Mobil Corporation explores for and produces crude oil and natural gas across multiple countries, including the United States, Canada, and Europe.

-Just a few days shy of 20 years ago, Exxon and Mobile had agreed to a deal to merge and form the company Exxon Mobile Corporation.
+Just a few days shy of 20 years ago, Exxon and Mobil had agreed to a deal to merge and form the company Exxon Mobil Corporation.
 The deal took one year to close and included their agreement to sell over 2,400 gas stations across the United States, which was required by the Federal Trade Commission.

 This was the largest divestiture ever required by the FTC and the 11-month review was one of the longest ever–understandable given the top two companies in the industry were merging.

-Exxon Mobile was formed in 1870 and is headquartered in Irving, Texas.
+Exxon Mobil was formed in 1870 and is headquartered in Irving, Texas.

-Exxon Mobile has a long history of increasing their dividend and have been rewarding dividend investors with consistent dividend raises for 36 years.
+Exxon Mobil has a long history of increasing their dividend and have been rewarding dividend investors with consistent dividend raises for 36 years.